xt-sys/exectos/CONTRIBUTING.md

 love the help.

 ## Wish List
-If you are looking for a way to contribute, but you are not sure where to start, check our [IDEAS](IDEAS.md) and [KNOWN ISSUES](KNOWN_ISSUES.md) pages for suggestions.
-We try to keep them up to date.
-You can also check a list of [open issues](https://git.codingworkshop.eu.org/xt-sys/exectos/issues).
+If you are looking for a way to contribute, but you are not sure where to start, check our list of [open issues](https://git.codingworkshop.eu.org/xt-sys/exectos/issues).
 If you find interesting task and you are serious about tackling one, feel free to contact us.
 We will be able to provide a more detailed information and suggestions towards getting started.